Get $75 discount when you buy online

 - Where do you park your car?
-The postcode where your car is kept can influence the cost of cover, as ‘safe’ suburbs have a lower risk of theft than high-crime areas.
+The postcode where your car is kept can influence the cost of cover, as "safe" suburbs have a lower risk of theft than high-crime areas.
 Keeping your car garaged overnight instead of parked on the street can also lower your premiums.

 - How often do you drive?
-How often you drive your car and where you drive it will impact on the cost of your cover.
+How often you drive your car and where you drive it will impact the cost of your cover.

 - Does your car have an alarm?
-A car with a state of the art alarm system will be less likely to be stolen than the same model without any protection against thieves.
+A car with a state-of-the-art alarm system will be less likely to be stolen than the same model without any protection against thieves.

 - How is your driving history?
 The previous infringements, accidents and claims history of you and any other drivers of your vehicle will be considered by Australia Post Car Insurance when calculating your premiums.

-However, if you are involved in a no-fault accident with another vehicle and the cost of your claim exceeds the basic excess amount, you will not have to pay any excess.
+However, if you are involved in a no-fault accident with another vehicle, you will generally not have to pay any excess.

 If you're in an accident

-- the first thing you need to do is ensure that everyone is safe and determine whether the emergency services need to be called.
+- The first thing you need to do is ensure that everyone is safe and determine whether the emergency services need to be called.

-- take photos of the accident scene if possible:
+- Take photos of the accident scene if possible.